-About this Course:

-Whether it is a politician guiding a nation through crisis, a visionary tech entrepreneur disrupting the global business landscape, or an inspirational activist campaigning for social justice, great leaders have the power to change the world.
+About this Course: Whether it is a politician guiding a nation through crisis, a visionary tech entrepreneur disrupting the global business landscape, or an inspirational activist campaigning for social justice, great leaders have the power to change the world.
 But what makes a great leader, and how do you become one?
 The course begins with an introduction to the study and analysis of leadership, from philosophers like Sun Tzu, Plato, and Machiavelli, to modern theoreticians such as Bernard Bass.
 You will learn about the current state of research into leadership, gaining an understanding of different leadership styles, and discovering how to put them into action.
 As the course progresses you will consider more advanced topics, including transformational and change leadership, ethical leadership, and gender issues in leadership.
 Throughout the course you will explore historic examples and contemporary case studies of leadership from a range of contexts, and draw on academic analysis from not only Philosophy, Politics, Economics and Management, but also Sociology, Psychology, and History.
 Philosophy, Politics, and Economics (PPE) is a combined interdisciplinary area of study which has been taught at the University of Oxford since the early 20th century to equip students with the breadth of expertise required to understand and influence the world around us.

-Course Overview:

-Week 1: Introduction to Leadership Studies

-- Classical and historic conceptions of leadership

-- o The Art of War

-- o The Republic

-- o The Prince

-- Thomas Carlyle and the Great Man Theory

-- The Trait Theory of Leadership

-- Behavioural Theory

-- Situational and Contingency Theory

-- Case studies, personal reflection, and putting leadership skills into practice

-In the first part of the course we will introduce Leadership Studies and the history of the field, from Classical and historic treatises on leadership, to the evolving theories that emerged in the Enlightenment, and in turn the progress towards 'scientific' analysis of leadership in the 20th Century.

-Week 2: New Leadership

-- Transactional and Transformational Leadership

-- Bernard Bass and the Dimensions of Transformational Leadership
+Course Week 1: Introduction to Leadership Studies Overview: Classical and historic conceptions of leadership • The Art of War o The Republic • The Prince Thomas Carlyle and the Great Man Theory The Twit Theory The Trait Theory of Leadership Behavioural Theory Situational and Contingency Theory Situational and Contingency Theory Case studies, personal reflection, and putting leadership skills into practice • Case studies, personal reflection, and putting leadership skins into practice In the first part of the course we will introduce Leadership Studies and the history of the field, from Classical and historic treatises on leadership, to the evolving theories that emerged in the Enlightenment, and in turn the progress towards 'scientific' analysis of leadership in the 20 th Century.
+Week 2: New Leadership Transactional and Transformational Leadership Bernard Bass and the Dimensions of Transformational Leadership Charisma Inspiration Intellectual Stimulation Individual Consideration Agile Leadership Managerialism, Participation, and Power Case studies, personal reflection, and putting leadership skills into practice In the second part of the course we will explore a range of leadership and management theories which emerged in the later 20 th Century as analysists sought to acquire a scientific understanding of the personal and contextual influences on leaders and good leadership.

-- o Charisma

-- Inspiration

-- o Intellectual Stimulation

-- o Individual Consideration

-- Agile Leadership

-- Managerialism, Participation, and Power

-- Case studies, personal reflection, and putting leadership skills into practice

-In the second part of the course we will explore a range of leadership and management theories which emerged in the later 20th Century as analysists sought to acquire a scientific understanding of the personal and contextual influences on leaders and good leadership.
 We shall then turn to more recent developments in leadership theory, exploring Agile Leadership, participatory management styles, and the responsible execution of power.

-Week 3: The Future of Leadership

-- Political Leadership in the 21st Century

-- Gender and Leadership

-- Globalisation and Business Leadership

-- Impacts of evolving technology

-- Case studies, personal reflection, and putting leadership skills into practice

-The final part of the course considers the future of leadership and leadership studies.
-We will look at the role of political leadership in the 21st Century, asking whether Thomas Carlyle's Great Man Theory retains any relevance, or has been rendered fully obsolete by structuralist approaches to political analysis.
-We shall examine the current and future roles of gender, diversity and inclusion, globalisation, and ever more rapidly evolving technology.
+Week 3: The Future of Leadership Political Leadership in the 21 st Century Conder and Leadership Gender and Leadership Globalisation and Business Leadership Globalisation and Business Leadership Impacts of evolving technology Impacts of evolving technology Case studies, personal reflection, and putting leadership skills into practice - case studies, personal reflection, and putting leadership skills into practice The final part of the course considers the future of leadership and leadership studies.
+We will look at the role of political leadership in the 21 st Century, asking whether Thomas Carlyle's Great Man Theory retains any relevance, or has been rendered fully obsolete by structuralist approaches to political analysis.
+We shall examine the current and future roles of gender, diversity and inclusion, globalisation, and ever more rapidly evolving technology. giobalisation, and ever more rapidly evolving technology.